-Hematology, Vascular Biology, and Genetics/Epigenetics: Fundamental and Translational Science
+Hematopoiesis, Stem and Progenitor Cell Biology, and Genomics/Epigenomics: Fundamental and Translational Science

-We use multidisciplinary approaches to understand normal and malignant blood cell development/function (hematopoiesis), gene/chromosome regulation (including epigenetics), and vascular biology.
-Our team has expertise in genomics, proteomics, chemical genetics, and computational analysis, as well as powerful molecular, cellular, and biochemical science.
+We use multidisciplinary approaches to understand how stem and progenitor cells form the diverse complement of blood cells under normal and pathological conditions.
+In addition, we study the regulation of genes and chromosomes (including epigenetics), and developmental/function of the vascular biology.
+Our team has expertise in genomics, proteomics, chemical genetics, and computational analysis, as well as powerful molecular, cellular and biochemical technologies.

-A major effort involves discovering mechanisms that regulate the genesis and function of hematopoietic stem and progenitor cells.
-This program encompasses both basic discovery science and translational/clinical science.
-Defining such mechanisms has enormous importance, as their disruption leads to the development of adult and pediatric blood cell cancers (leukemias, lymphomas, myelodysplastic syndrome) and additional blood cell disorders, including immunodeficiency.
+A major effort involves discovering and deciphering genetic networks that regulate the genesis and function of hematopoietic stem and progenitor cells.
+This program encompasses basic and translational/clinical science.
+Defining such mechanisms has enormous importance, as their disruption leads to adult and pediatric blood cell pathologies (leukemia, lymphoma, myelodysplastic syndrome, anemia and immunodeficiency).
 While hematopoietic stem cells are routinely transplanted to treat diverse diseases, their critical long-term repopulating activity is poorly understood and cannot be readily modulated for therapeutic application.
 Mechanistic insights can be exploited to develop novel approaches to therapeutically modulate hematopoietic stem cells, hematopoiesis, and blood cell malignancies.

-Another program focuses on the transcriptional/epigenetic control of red blood cell development and function.
-Goals of this work include discovering the cause of red blood cell disorders, including anemias and hemoglobinopathies, developing translational strategies, and advancing fundamental knowledge in broadly important areas of biomedical science.
+Another program focuses on the mechanisms governing the normal development/function of red blood cells and regeneration of the hematopoietic compartment in the context of stress associated with conditions such as chronic infection and aging.
+Goals of this work include discovering novel mechanisms, developing translational strategies, and advancing fundamental knowledge in broadly important areas of biomedical science.

 Since GATA-2 controls the emergence of hematopoietic stem cells from hemogenic endothelium, angiogenesis, vascular integrity, and developmental of the lymphatic system, we are studying how GATA-2 functions in the vascular system in normal and pathological states, including cancer.